Chancellor’s ADVANCE Postdoctoral Fellowship

 Inclusive excellence is integral to UC Irvine’s ascendancy among globally preeminent universities.
 This commitment animates our research, teaching and service mission as a land-grant public university.
 The purpose of the Inclusive Excellence Spirit Award is to promote advancement of diversity, equity and inclusion at UC Irvine.
 Award recipients may use funds for research costs and/or release time.
 Through support of faculty activity in this vital area, this award program will spur the growth of campus capacity for inclusive excellence among faculty, students, staff, as well as the communities served by UCI locally, nationally, and globally.

-Since 2012, UC has hosted over 315 HBCU scholars across 9 UC campuses.
-There are currently twenty-sevent PhD students and two academic master’s students enrolled (and three master’s student has already graduated) across six UC campuses as a direct result of this initiative.
-As you know, building relationships and cultivating greater enrollment of HBCU scholars at UC are long-term investments.
+Since the Initiative’s first summer of 2012, 640 HBCU scholars have participated in research internships across 9 UC campuses.
+There are currently 70 PhD students and two academic master’s students enrolled across eight UC campuses as a direct result of this initiative.
+Building relationships and cultivating greater enrollment of HBCU scholars at UC are long-term priorities and investments.
 Project progress reports are required of Principal Investigators and program outcomes are evaluated.
+Awards will be announced in July.

 UC President’s Postdoctoral Fellowship Program (UCPPFP)